leath-dub/snipe.nvim/README.md

     -- Where to place the ui window
     -- Can be any of "topleft", "bottomleft", "topright", "bottomright", "center", "cursor" (sets under the current cursor pos) position = "topleft",
+    -- Override options passed to `nvim_open_win`
+    -- Be careful with this as snipe will not validate -- anything you override here.
+See `:h nvim_open_win` -- for config options
+    open_win_override = {
+      -- title = "My Window Title",
+      border = "single", -- use "rounded" for rounded border },
   },
   hints = {
-    -- Characters to use for hints (NOTE: make sure they don't collide with the navigation keymaps) dictionary = "sadflewcmpghio",
+    -- Charaters to use for hints (NOTE: make sure they don't collide with the navigation keymaps) dictionary = "sadflewcmpghio",
   },
   navigate = {